-The DCVR neurology service is headed by Dr. Dharshan Neravanda, a board certified veterinary neurologist and neurosurgeon.
-His team is specially trained to aid in diagnosis and management of both congenital an acquired neurological disorders that affect dogs and cats.
+The DCES neurology service is headed by Dr. Dharshan Neravanda, a board-certified veterinary neurologist and neurosurgeon.
+The DCES neurology team is specially trained to aid in the diagnosis and management of both congenital and acquired neurological disorders that affect dogs and cats.
 Conditions such as seizure disorders, acute or chronic gait or coordination issues, or pain resulting from disc herniation can all be very traumatic for pets and their owners.
-Our neurology team combines expertise with compassionate care to help you and your pet on the road to recovery.
+Working together paw-in hand, our neurology team combines expertise with compassionate care to help you and your pet on the road to recovery.

 - Neurology appointments are generally scheduled following a recommendation from your primary care veterinarian or another DCES department.
 To schedule an appointment today, please contact our customer service representatives.